 1.1 Matches are usually proposed via email between team organisers a few weeks or months in advance.

-1.3 When any team does not have a possible double header fixture on any given Saturday, teams are free to invite any passing team, or make arrangements to play a local team who also do not have a possible double header fixture.
+1.6 When a team does not have a possible double header fixture on any given Saturday they are free to invite any passing team, or make arrangements to play a local team within 90 minutes from home, who also do not have a possible double header fixture.

 2. Determining the Type of Match